ferncabrera/open_ims/Linux.md

   - This error is usually caused due to switiching between root and user.
 Run this command `rm /tmp/juju-*` You should be then able to re-run the start minikube command in step 2.
 - What is the URL/IP I need to access to see the app?
   - http://192.168.49.2:31957/ This is the one you want to use!
 Refresh the page after running skaffold dev.
 Ensure you followed all set-up steps correctly.
+  - Run `sudo kubectl port-forward svc/ingress-nginx-controller 80:80 -n ingress-nginx` this will ensure that the IP you are hosting on will forward the port to localhost:8080